Local Dev System Setup#

 • Note

-Disclaimer: if you really solely work on frontend code or only on backend code, you could either leave out the following step 2 (pyenv) or 3 (nvm), to not clutter your system.
+Disclaimer: if you really solely work on frontend code or only on backend code, you could either leave out the following step 2 (uv) or 3 (nvm), to not clutter your system.
 But we suggest installing both, so you are ready also to run frontend or backend code on your machine any time - which will be necessary for testing at some point, when you do not want or cannot rely on the dev containers.

 3. Install nvm and the latest LTS version of Node.js: